johannesbuehl/johncg/README.md

 - build-script in node / integrate with license-generator
 - command-comment: define commands / names which get loaded straigth from the start and can be shown anytime
 - fix "Buffer() is deprecated"
+- catch songfile not found
+- catch casparcg not running